Adi23bhandari/Movie_Recommendation_System/README.md

 ![API](https://img.shields.io/badge/API-TMDB-fcba03)

-Content Based Recommender System recommends movies similar to the movie user likes and analyses the sentiments on the reviews given by the user for that movie.
+In this project, a content-based suggested system is utilized to find comparable films to the one the user is seeking for by using cosine similarity.
+Also, sentiment analysis is done on the reviews of the movie the user is searching for.
+Sentiment analysis is the process of analyzing digital text to determine if the emotional tone of the message is positive, negative, or neutral.

 The details of the movies(title, genre, runtime, rating, poster, etc) are fetched using an API by TMDB, https://www.themoviedb.org/documentation/api, and using the IMDB id of the movie in the API, I did web scraping to get the reviews given by the user in the IMDB site using `beautifulsoup4` and performed sentiment analysis on those reviews.